Should I be wearing black?

 - Create contrast and distraction by wearing a lighter neutral or colour near your face.
 This could be a scarf, a statement necklace, colourful earrings, hat or pashmina.

-- If you feel you can’t give up your black tops just yet, wear the ones that are made from softer, sheerer fabrics and that have lower necklines so that your skin colour shows more.
+- If you feel you can’t give up your black tops just yet, wear the ones made from softer, sheerer fabrics with lower necklines so that your skin colour shows more.
 Lace, mesh and chiffon are good options.

 - If you have lots of black bottoms (pants and skirts) and black shoes and boots, find patterned tops that have some black or grey in them to link them together.